tsdconseil/opencv-demonstrator/doc/build-instructions.md

 # Build instructions

-## Project directories

-Source file are organized in 3 main folders:

- - ocvdemo: OpenCV demonstrator project
- - ocvext:  Some additional image processing routine (Deriche gradient and Hough transform)
- - libcutil: Helper classes to generate a MMI from a XML file

-## BUILD INSTRUCTIONS FOR WINDOWS
+## Build instructions for Windows

+### Step 1 - Installing (and if needed building) required dependencies
-(1) Ensure that the following packages are already installed:
+Ensure that the following packages are already installed:
   - MINGW (with GCC version >= 4.6.2)
   - MSYS
   - bison
   - flex
   - libgtkmm-3.0-dev
   - OpenCV 3.0
+  - git

-Important note: the difficulty of installing this various libraries on Windows should not be underestimated...
+**Important note:** the difficulty of installing this various libraries on Windows should not be underestimated, especially *one should check the compatibility of it's GCC (MINGW) version with the GTK DLLs*.

+### Step 2 - Building the OpenCV demonstrator
-(2) Open a MSYS terminal, go at the folder where you extracted the sources, and follow Linux build instructions.
+Open a MSYS terminal, and follow Linux build instructions (from step 2 as described below).

-## BUILD INSTRUCTIONS FOR LINUX (UBUNTU)
+## Build instruction for Linux (Ubuntu)

 These instructions will download **opencv-3.0.0**, **opencv_contrib-3.0.0**, and **OpenCV demonstrator (GUI)** into the folder **`~/build_from_source`**.
 Feel free to use another folder, if you wish.

+### Step 1 - Building and installing OpenCV 3.0 (dev)

 ```
 $ cd ~/